-In fact I’ve managed to avoid hitting the dressing rooms for the past few years.
-There’s something so completely humiliating about seeing yourself naked in a 360 degree view mirror lit by spotlights from above.
-If you had any illusions whatsoever about the state of your head to toe wrinkles, they’re shed by the time you put your clothes back on.
+In fact I’ve managed to avoid hitting the dressing rooms to shop for a swimsuit or bra for the past few years.
+There’s something that can be completely humbling about seeing yourself naked in a 360 degree view mirror lit by spotlights.
+If you had any illusions whatsoever about the state of your skin, they’ve disappeared by the time you put your clothes back on!

 Don’t get me wrong.
 I love myself and have a begrudging respect for my body.
 It’s served me well for decades and I’ve come to realize and accept my DNA.
 I belong in the apple category so I’ve always struggled to maintain that flat bikini belly you pear shaped ladies can rock without blinking.

 Do the best you can with what you have.
 At this stage of the game, I’m going to be happy with some toning, because quite frankly my body isn’t going to reinvent itself overnight.
 I’ll always be an apple shape, but baring my tummy isn’t in the plan.
 I’m working on acceptance of what I’ve got.
 With a little prayer the perfect swimsuit is the first one I try on!

-- Shop or browse online before you hit the shops.
+Shop or browse online before you hit the shops.
 Pinterest is great for this.
 Research different styles until you find a few to fit your unique shape.
 The tankini is great for those of us who like a two piece swimsuit but want tummy coverage.
 Short legs?
 Stay away from the boy short look and instead go for a high cut leg.
 Prints are great camouflage.
 I may try the high waisted bikini this year.
 One piece swimsuits can do smokin hot too.

 Ok honey, I promise if you try these tips to minimize swimsuit anxiety you’ll be well on your way to acing the pool!
 Of course having a sexy one piece or tankini that flatters you may help.
-What do you think of these styles?